pingidentity/pingidentity-devops-getting-started/docs/deployment/deployPingCentral.md

       docker-compose logs <product-container-name>
       ```

-1. Log in to the management consoles:
+1. Sign on to the management consoles:

     | Product | Connection Details |
     | --- | --- |
     | [PingCentral](https://localhost:9022) | <ul><li>URL: [https://localhost:9022](https://localhost:9022)</li><li>Username: administrator</li><li>Password: 2Federate</li></ul> |

 1. Copy the MySQL database hostkey created on initial startup located in the container to your local `/tmp` directory.

    You'll need the hostkey in a subsequent step.

-When you are in your /tmp directory enter:
+1. When you are in your /tmp directory, enter:

       ```sh
       docker cp pingcentral_container_name:/opt/out/instance/conf/pingcentral.jwk .
       ```

-1. When you no longer want to run this stack, you can either stop the running stack, or bring the stack down.
+1. When you no longer want to run this stack, you can either stop the running stack or bring the stack down.

+    Choose from:

-      To stop the running stack without removing any of the containers or associated Docker networks, enter:
+      * To stop the running stack without removing any of the containers or associated Docker networks, enter:

           ```sh
           docker-compose stop
           ```

-      To remove all of the containers and associated Docker networks, enter:
+      * To remove all of the containers and associated Docker networks, enter:

         ```sh
         docker-compose down
         ```

-## Preserve Database
+## Preserving the database

-To preserve any updates to the MySQL database, you need to mount the `./conf/mysql/data` directory to the `/var/lib/mysql` volume.
-You also need to mount `./conf/pingcentral.jwk` to `/opt/server/conf/pingcentral.jwk` to save the hostkey file created on initial startup of the PingCentral container.
-You'll need the saved hostkey to access the database.
+To preserve any updates to the MySQL database, you must mount the `./conf/mysql/data` directory to the `/var/lib/mysql` volume.
+You must also mount `./conf/pingcentral.jwk` to `/opt/server/conf/pingcentral.jwk` to save the hostkey file created on initial startup of the PingCentral container.

+Use the saved hostkey to access the database.

 1. If the stack is running, bring it down: